vladb00mer/triangleRestAssured/README.md

 # triangleRestAssured
-rest assured autotests for Naterra
+rest assured autotests for Natera

-founded bugs:
+found bugs:
 1. Expected status code <404> but was <401>.
 2. Expected status code <422> but was <404>.